alex-trapp/scAge/README.md

 ![image](images/scAge_schematic_GitHub.jpg)
 # scAge

-scAge is a probabilistic framework for epigenetic age profiling at single-cell resolution, developed in Python. <br> <br>
+scAge is a probabilistic framework for profiling epigenetic age at single-cell resolution, developed in Python. <br> <br>
 This tool leverages the relationship between DNA methylation in bulk samples and chronological age to perform probability-based profiling of epigenetic age in intrinsically sparse and binarized single-cell data. <br> <br>
-This approach constitutes the first available single-cell clock, and is both highly scalable and flexible.
-It can be used on any number of cells and can be trained on any methylation-age dataset. <br> <br>
+This approach constitutes the first available single-cell clock, and is both highly scalable and flexible. <br> <br> It can be used on any number of cells and can be trained on any methylation-age dataset. <br> <br>
 To learn more about the underlying algorithms driving scAge, please consult our [preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2021.03.13.435247v1).

 ## Installation